-- When possible, meet with the teacher candidate prior to the beginning of clinical practice to provide initial orientation to the classroom and the experience. - Provide opportunities for the teacher candidate to function as a professional colleague during clinical practice and encourage the teacher candidate to become involved in professional organizations and to participate in other professional growth opportunities, such as school district workshops. - Assist the teacher candidate in refining and developing skills related to subject matter teaching. - Provide consistent/ongoing mentoring, collaboration, and supervision of the teacher candidate's work, treating the teacher candidate as a 'co-teacher' in lesson planning, instructional delivery, assessment, and reflection processes. - Provide feedback on the clinical practice program to the CTC and to Cal Poly, as requested. - Engage in professional development and training opportunities, as required by the CTC and the SOE.
+- When possible, meet with the teacher candidate prior to the beginning of clinical practice to provide initial orientation to the classroom and the experience. - Provide opportunities for the teacher candidate to function as a professional colleague during clinical practice and encourage the teacher candidate to become involved in professional organizations and to participate in other professional growth opportunities, such as school district workshops. - Assist the teacher candidate in refining and developing skills related to subject matter teaching. - Ensure that the candidate has opportunities to practice and receive feedback on any instructional activities specifically required by California legislation and/or the CTC. - Provide consistent/ongoing mentoring, collaboration, and supervision of the teacher candidate's work, treating the teacher candidate as a 'co-teacher' in lesson planning, instructional delivery, assessment, and reflection processes. - Provide feedback on the clinical practice program to the CTC and to Cal Poly, as requested. - Engage in professional development and training opportunities, as required by the CTC and the SOE.